illinois-cs415/illinois-cs415.github.io/index.md

 Assigned work will include 8 quizzes, 2 programming assignments, and a final project.

 #### Bi-Weekly Quizzes ####
-There will be 8 short quizzes on PrairieLearn.
+There will be 10 short quizzes on PrairieLearn.
 These quizzes will be based on the lecture material.
 + The quizzes can be taken asynchronously...outside class time.
-+ There is no time limit but each quiz has to be taken in one sitting
 + You should budget 45 minutes to take a quiz.
-+ Each question allows multiple attempts at reduced credit.
++ Each quiz can be retaken as many times as you wish for full credit.
 + The quizzes are open web.
 + Each quiz will be available for 1 week at full credit.
 + After that week, the quiz can be taken for half credit.